 (ALMOST) PERENNIAL CHAMPION.
 She’s worn the Serbian flag around the world, even well before her first contract with a UCI-registered outfit, thanks to her countless road race and time trial titles obtained, almost uninterruptedly, since 2011 -aged just 15-.
 She’s also represented her country at eight World Championships -two as a junior, then six as a pro- as well as at races all across the WorldTour, from the big spring classics to events in China, Australia, the US or even Costa Rica, where she came close to opening her victory account in her first pro season.

-JUST LIKE ANOTHER SPANIARD.
-She was already living in Spain before joining the team, more precisely in La Nucía, in the Alicante province, where she spends the whole season and has become a honorary member of the community (she also speaks English, some Italian and even some Russian).
-Jelena also shared teams in 2018, at Cylance, with Sheyla Gutiérrez, who supported her en route to a contract with the Telefónica-backed squad.
+ALMOST ANOTHER SPANIARD.
+Owner of a degree in Architecture -a discipline she left aside for sports, her current big passion-, Jelena was already living in Spain before joining the team, more precisely in La Nucía, in the Alicante province, where she spends the whole season and has become a fully-fledged member of its community.
+Other than perfect Spanish (she learned it two decades ago), she also speaks English, some Italian and even some Russian, which again speaks loads about her privileged brain.
+She also shared teams in 2018, at Cylance, with Sheyla Gutiérrez, who supported her en route to a contract with the Telefónica-backed squad.